Charles Verlat: Life

-Although he was hard-working and his works commanded a high price in the market, Verlat became indebted because of the high costs of organizing exhibitions of his works, the creation of the panoramas and a big loss on the Russian panorama, which was never paid.
-As a result, he was pursued by his creditors and had to pawn his works despite the financial assistance of his powerful friends.
-Verlat also became involved in the reorganisation of art education in Antwerp and the establishment of the Hoger Instituut voor Schone Kunsten (Higher Institute for the Arts) which was to take over some of the tasks of art education in Antwerp.
+Verlat became involved in the reorganisation of art education in Antwerp and the establishment of the Hoger Instituut voor Schone Kunsten (Higher Institute for the Arts) which was to take over some of the tasks of art education in Antwerp.
 It had the effect of diminishing the role of the Academy of Antwerp and of its director Verlat.
 He tried to maintain a more important role for the Academy but was only partially successful.
 In the controversy that ensued, he made many enemies.
 All of these troubles were a serious burden on the artist.
 His health declined and in 1890 he had a stroke which partially paralysed him.
 Unable to regain his strength he died in Antwerp on 23 October 1890.
 He was buried two days later on the Kielkerhof and two years later a bust created by his friend Jules Pecher was placed on the grave.